rwilson504/Blogger/pcf-in-visual-studio/pcf-in-visual-studio.md

 Search the online list of Extensions for **typescript**.
 Then find the version of Typescript that matches the current one on your machine.
 Click the **Download** button.

-A new browser windows will open and the Type
+A new browser windows will open and the TypeScript SDK will be downloaded.
+Run the downloaded installer.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODU3MzI2MzQsLTM1ODk3NTQ3M119
+eyJoaXN0b3J5IjpbNDE2NjExMDkzLC0zNTg5NzU0NzNdfQ==
 -->